 Coherence— The emotional bonding required to survive hypercompetition can only grow in an environment of congruity, where all parts of the business fit together naturally.

-The Expansive Emotional Influence (EEI) is the solution that has developed syncplexity to facilitate the systemic development of useful innovation and creation of authentic emotional bonding between a brand and its consumers; in other words, to build influential brands through actual prestige.
+The Expansive Emotional Influence (EEI) is the solution that has developed syncplexity to facilitate the systemic development of useful innovation and creation of authentic emotional bonding between a brand and its consumers; in other words, to build prestige brands.

-The Expansive Emotional Influence methodology is structured around its primary goal: building influential brands for hypercompetitive contexts, which will become customers’ preferences sustainably.
+The Expansive Emotional Influence methodology is structured around its primary goal: building prestige brands for hypercompetitive contexts, which will become customers’ preferences sustainably.

 The deployment of the EEI methodology is based on four primary factors and their corresponding methods: